DarwinsBuddy/YASOD/README.md

 ## Legal

-For the sake of convinience the data used in this example has been uploaded to the repository, although it's probably for the better (at least in a production environment) if it's loaded externally.
+For the sake of convinience part of the data used in this example has been uploaded to the repository, although it's probably for the better (at least in a production environment) if it's loaded externally.

 > Data source (train, test)
 > https://www.kaggle.com/c/avazu-ctr-prediction